Martial law in the United States: San Francisco, California (1934)

+Bismarck, North Dakota (1934)

+On July 17, 1934 Governor William Langer of North Dakota was found guilty by the State Supreme Court of political corruption and defrauding the federal government.
+As a result of this conviction, the court ordered Langer was to be removed from office and Lieutenant Governor Ole Olson was now the governor.
+Langer contested this decision, barricaded himself in the governor's mansion and declared martial law throughout the state and mustered the national guard in order to prevent the enforcement of his removal.
+While barricaded, Langer drafted a "Declaration of Independence for the State of North Dakota" to circumvent federal authority.
+The leaders in the national guard however did not support Langer and the next morning he relented, vacating the office to Olson who was sworn in as governor and withdrew the declaration of martial law.

 Minneapolis, Minnesota (1934)

 In 1934, Minnesota Governor Floyd B. Olson placed the city of Minneapolis under martial law and deployed the National Guardsmen of the 34th Infantry Division due to escalating violence during the Minneapolis general strike of 1934 after Bloody Friday when police opened fire on picketers.

 On July 26, and these deaths of protesters at the hands of the police, Farmer-Labor governor Olson declared martial law and mobilized four thousand National Guardsmen of the 34th Infantry.
 Following this mobilization, there was no further loss of life.

 Between July 26 and August 1, the National Guard began issuing operating permits to truck drivers, and engaging in roving patrols, curfews, and security details.
 On August 1, National Guard troops seized strike headquarters and placed arrested union leaders in a stockade at the state fairgrounds in Saint Paul.
 The next day, the headquarters were restored to the union and the leaders released from the stockade, as the National Guard carried out a token raid on the Citizens Alliance headquarters.

 The union appealed to the Central Labor Union for a general strike and the governor issued an ultimatum that he would stop all trucks by midnight, August 5, if there was no settlement.
 Nevertheless, by August 14, there were thousands of trucks operating under military permits.
 Although the strike was gravely weakened by martial law and economic pressure, union leaders made it clear that it would continue.

 On August 21, a federal mediator got acceptance of a settlement proposal from A. W. Strong, head of the Citizens Alliance, incorporating the union's major demands.
 The settlement was ratified and the back of employer resistance to unionization in Minneapolis was broken.